 6. In all cases involve a parent/carer in meeting up before you commit to a task.
 Consider committing to a trial task and offer to provide references.
 Be expected to be asked questions and interviewed about your skills and attitude.

 8. We advise all users, and under 18's in particular, to keep personal contact details (phone numbers/email addresses) private and to communicate via the MyPocketSkill messaging facility within the site.
+If you need to share documents we suggest that you upload the document to the cloud and share a link to the document (for example see GoogleDrive file sharing instructions here).

 9. At MyPocketSkill we have an open door for your security concerns.
 Does a particular profile or communication seem odd to you?
 Inform us about the profile by using Contact Us or see more resources from NSPCC.